aryandhar5/Retail-Sales-and-Demand-Forecasting-System/README.md

 # Retail Sales Prediction & Analysis

+## Business Problem

+- Retail businesses face challenges in accurately predicting sales due to fluctuating demand, varying customer preferences, and changing market trends.
+Inefficient forecasting can lead to:

+- Inventory Management Issues: Overstocking leads to high holding costs, while understocking results in lost sales opportunities.

+- Ineffective Marketing Strategies: Without understanding customer behavior, businesses struggle to optimize promotions and discounts.

+- Suboptimal Revenue Growth: Inaccurate sales predictions impact pricing strategies, budget allocations, and profitability.

+# Key Questions to Address:

+- What factors (age, gender, product category, price, quantity) influence total sales?

+- How can businesses leverage predictive analytics to optimize inventory and marketing strategies?

+- Can a machine learning model provide accurate sales forecasts to improve revenue planning?

+- What insights can Power BI dashboards provide for decision-makers to act on trends and customer behavior?

 ## Project Overview

 - The retail industry is highly competitive, requiring businesses to optimize operations, enhance marketing strategies, and improve inventory management.
 A key factor in driving retail success is the ability to accurately predict sales, enabling better decision-making and customer targeting.